 Fundamentals: What’s the Deal With Rotating Committees?

-Now that staking is live on the Aleph Zero blockchain it’s time to embark on the next step of our voyage into decentralizing Aleph Zero—the introduction of rotating committees.
+Now that staking is live on the Aleph Zero blockchain, it’s time to embark on the next step of our voyage into decentralizing Aleph Zero—the introduction of rotating committees.

 One of the most prevalent trends we can observe in the blockchain industry is the growing popularity of consensus mechanisms based on Proof-of-Stake (PoS).
-There are a number of reasons for blockchains to get on board with this family of protocols, among which the most significant ones revolve around the issue of minimizing the ecological impact of blockchain networks, and the introduction of a more egalitarian decision-making process.
+There are a number of reasons for blockchains to get on board with this family of protocols, among which the most significant ones revolve around the issue of minimizing the energy consumption of blockchain networks, and the introduction of a more egalitarian decision-making process.

 A crucial element in implementing a stronger democratic foundation for proof-of-stake blockchain protocols involves the element of rotating committees.
 Such solutions introduce an exciting new frontier in ensuring the decentralization of blockchain protocols by enabling a much bigger number of participating validators.
-The committee size typically stays the same, but its members change, so generally more validators can stay active (by being occasionally elected to the committee) and contribute to the security of the network.
+The committee size typically stays the same, but its members change, so generally, more validators can stay active (by being occasionally elected to the committee) and contribute to the security of the network.

 The Logic Behind Rotating Committees

 One of the mechanisms through which we can guarantee the decentralization of PoS protocols involves introducing transparent rules for getting into the committee.
-Potential validators are a select group of users who possess the amount of coins above a certain threshold (25 000 AZERO in the case of Aleph Zero) that they can stake on the network, and also fulfill the hardware requirements needed to run validator nodes that verify user transactions and blocks produced on the network.
-One of the key features of many PoS protocols, including Aleph Zero, is subjecting the third-party validators as well as the Aleph Zero Foundation nodes to election processes during which nominators will delegate their stake to their preferred validator, therefore giving them more sway over the direction of the protocol.
+Potential validators are a select group of users who possess the amount of coins above a certain threshold (25,000 AZERO in the case of Aleph Zero) that they can stake on the network.
+They also must fulfill the hardware requirements needed to run validator nodes that verify transactions and blocks produced on the network.

-Such an election mechanism offers a degree of flexibility and beneficial volatility to the network by combating validator complacency, just as in democracies which demand that elected officials do the minimum that the voting public demands in order to stay in power from election cycle to election cycle.
 Additionally, the security of the blockchain is guaranteed through this “pay to play” system, as the stake that is locked by both nominators and validators disincentivizes malicious actions due to the financial risk involved.
 Committing financial malfeasance would result in severe losses to the bad actor as staked funds cannot be immediately withdrawn due to an un-bonding period (that lasts 14 days in the case of Aleph Zero) and will undoubtedly suffer from the price collapse that would accompany any wrongdoing.
-Throughout the brief, yet exciting history of blockchain technology, we’ve observed two main tools arise through which developers intended to achieve full decentralization.
-Let’s take a quick look at the two most popular mechanisms historically employed by blockchains to guarantee decentralization.

 Proof-of-Work and Proof-of-Stake as Vehicles for Decentralization

-Decentralization is a hot-button issue in the blockchain space as we’ve observed over the past few years the growing concern surrounding the purported decentralization of Proof-of-Work (PoW) consensus protocols.
-One of the drawbacks of PoW solutions is rooted in the mining process itself.
-This block validation solution empowers those who possess access to the specialized equipment necessary to conduct this operation and therefore are directly responsible for verifying the truthfulness of the network.
-This resulted in a scenario where a few large mining hubs are responsible for guaranteeing the veracity of their respective PoW blockchain, a solution that can hardly be called decentralized.
+This has resulted in a scenario where a few large mining hubs are responsible for guaranteeing the veracity of their respective PoW blockchain, a solution that can hardly be called decentralized.
 It also demands users to form very strong trust assumptions regarding those who are validating transactions and deciding upon the future of the network.
-A scenario not unlike that which touches on centralized solutions.
+This scenario is not unlike one that touches on a system that is dependent on a central authority.

-One of the steps towards ensuring a significantly fairer decision-making process is offered through PoS protocols in which validators and nominators stake their tokens on the network thereby becoming co-responsible for the network’s future.
 The level of entry for these protocols is typically lower than with their PoW counterparts, as it generally takes a set number of tokens to start influencing the direction the blockchain is headed.
 These thresholds should usually be low enough to allow large swathes of potential users to get their foot on the ladder and become nominators.
 Once they become nominators, users can stake their tokens by taking part in validator elections and therefore influence the state of the network.
-For most blockchains employing a PoS architecture, the first step towards decentralization includes going through a phase in which a fixed committee is employed.

 What Are Fixed Committees?

-Fixed committees are solutions that employ a limited number of validators calling the shots.
-The security of the blockchain is dependent upon this pool of validators that decide upon everything from block production to the direction the network is headed.
 There are some advantages to this solution as a limited number of actors results in higher efficiency and ease of implementation.
 The drawbacks though are also significant, as such systems require very strong trust assumptions on part of the average users.
 Corruption and bribery can always potentially take root!

-Additionally, certain attacks can be conducted by malicious actors that can quickly compromise the committee’s initial function.
-For instance, Denial-of-Service (DoS) attacks come to mind as one of the threats against fixed committees.
-Such an attack turns the committee “blind” as it will not be able to receive messages from its respective committee members, nor validate transactions.
 As we can see from this example, fixed committees don’t improve much upon centralized entities that face many of the same problems.
 This is a key argument for blockchain networks to pursue decentralized options and also the reason why Aleph Zero only employed a fixed committee architecture at the beginning of its journey.
-Initially, this fixed committee will consist of several Aleph Zero Foundation nodes validating the network’s block production and will be expanded upon through the addition of external validators
+Initially, this fixed committee will consist of several Aleph Zero Foundation nodes validating the network’s block production and will be expanded upon through the addition of external validators.

 Another crucial piece that limits the usability of fixed committees is that they do not push the democratically inclined agenda that stands at the heart of PoS systems.
 Nominators are shoehorned into “rigged” elections with limited choices on both validators and the direction the blockchain can take off in.
-The next step in the evolution of blockchain election mechanisms involves moving from a fixed committee to a rotating committee.
-This is our goal for Aleph Zero.

 Aleph Zero’s Rotating Committee Mechanism

 Besides the democratic arguments that speak in favor of a more fluid validator selection model, there are also technical arguments that reveal the benefits of rotating committees.
 In the model pursued by Aleph Zero, a fixed block committee will be chosen every 15 minutes that will validate transactions during this time.
-This results in a system in which during one era (24 hours), 96 unique committees are selected throughout the day resulting in a more diverse set of actors double-checking the consistency of the chain while also being responsible for appending new blocks.

-Thanks to these mechanisms more validators can actively contribute to the security of the network.
+Thanks to these mechanisms, more validators can actively contribute to the security of the network.

 Aleph Zero Reward Distribution Mechanism